explosion/projects/benchmarks/span-labeling-datasets/README.md

 # 🪐 spaCy Project: Spancat datasets

-This project compiles various span-labeling datasets and their converters into the [spaCy format](https://spacy.io/api/data-formats).
-You can use this in tandem with the [`spancat-encoders`](tba) repository to run various experiments on these datasets.
+This project compiles various NER and more general spancat datasets and their converters into the [spaCy format](https://spacy.io/api/data-formats).

-The project includes two utilities:

-1. `scripts/analyze.py`: reports statistics of the data sets not provided by the `spacy debug` command.
-2. `scripts/generate_unseen.py`: splits `ner` test data into `seen` and `unseen` portions, where the `unseen` contains only entities not seen in the training set.
+You can use this to try out experiment with `ner` and `spancat` or to potentially pre-train them for your application.

 ## 📋 project.yml